What is Betaine Hydrochloric Acid?

 Firstly, its presence in your stomach in the initial stages of digestion is going to break up all the food particles into easily managed digestive particles.
 This mixture called “chyme” should have enough of water, so remember to drink water when you are eating something.
 The rest of the digestive procedure is going to take place in the small and the large intestines, with all the nutrients extracted and absorbed by the body and the wastes eliminated.
 All the alkaline secretions neutralize the acid in the next part of the digestive procedure before elimination.

 This procedure can only be done when there are adequate quantities of Beta hydrochloride/HCl in your body.
-This acid also serves as an agent to destroy any sort of harmful bacteria which we may have ingested with our meals.
+This acid also serves as an agent to destroy any sort of harmful bacteria that we may have ingested with our meals.

 Please note that, If low acid secretion is associated with a certain bacteria (H. pylori), then eliminating the bug can remedy the situation.
 Apple cider vinegar is one of the best defenses against H. Pylori.
-However, you may need to get see (preferably a functional or Naturopathic physician) to get rid of H. Pylori at the root cause.
+However, you may need to see (preferably a functional or Naturopathic physician) to eliminate H. Pylori at the root cause.
 Additionally, it is wise to supplement any nutrient you are deficient in because of low stomach acid.
 In the case of B12 deficiency, injections may be necessary.